quicknir/reveal_wise_enum/example.md

 #### Or

-### Things I never wanted to know about globals and linkers but was forced to find out against my will during a week long tearful debugging session
+### Things I never wanted to know about globals and linkers but was forced to find out anyway

+Note:
+I work on a trading team, in HFT
+ - I'm not a build engineer; focus on low latency + modelling systems
+ - bad part of me giving this talk: I'm not an expert in linkers, or globals (whatever that means)
+ - good thing: neither are most C++ devs!
+ - not going to tell you how awesome the linker is
+ - just going to tell you how to avoid making me sad one day